 '''

 GridPane pane = GridPaneBuilder.create()

-.hgap(10)
+hgap(10)

-.vqap(10)
+.vgap(10)

 .padding(new Insets(10))

 .children(

 usernameLabel = LabelBuilder.create()

 .text("User name:")

 .build().

 passwordLabel = LabelBuilder.create()

 .text("Password:")

-.build(),
+.build().

 username = TextFieldBuilder.create().build(),

 password = PasswordFieldBuilder.create().build(),

 buttons = HBoxBuilder.create()

 .spacing(10)

 .alignment(Pos.CENTER)

 .children(

 okButton = ButtonBuilder.create()

 .text("0k")

 .build().

 cancelButton = ButtonBuilder.create()

 .text("Cancel")

 .build())

 .build())

 .build();

 '''

 That's amazingly verbose, and it's not even the full story-one still needed to specify the grid constraints.
 Builders have been deprecated in JavaFX 8, not because they are so verbose, but because of an implementation issue.
 To save code, builders have an inheritance tree that parallels the inheritance of the corresponding nodes.
 For example, GridPaneBuilder extends PaneBuilder because GridPane extends Pane.
 But now you have a problem.
 What should PaneBuilder.children return?
 If it only returns a PaneBuilder, then the user has to be very careful to first configure the subclass properties, then the superclass properties.
 The JavaFX designers tried to solve this problem with generics.
-The methods of a PaneBuilder return a B, so that a GridPaneBuilder can extend PaneBuilder<GridPaneBuilder>.
-Wait, that can't work-GridPaneBuilder is itself generic, so that would have to be a GridPaneBuilder<GridPaneBuilder>, or really a GridPaneBuilder<GridPaneBuilder<Something>>.
+The methods of a PaneBuilder Bo return a B, so that a GridPaneBuilder can extend PaneBuilder GridPaneBuilder>.
+Wait, that can't work-GridPaneBuilder, or really a GridPaneBuilder<GridPaneBuilder GridPaneBuilder<something>>.
 This circularity was overcome with some tricks, but those tricks are unsound, and they won't work in future versions of Java.
 Thus, builders were withdrawn.